zulip/zulip.github.io/gsoc-ideas.md

   can learn it if you're motivated!
 There's tons of good online tutorials, courses, etc.

-Though we don't have a lot of specific projects listed here, that's more because we're not confident we'll have several strong applicants who can program React Native.
+We don't have a lot of specific projects listed here, since we aren't expecting to have many strong applicants who can program React Native.
 We'd love to have multiple students working on this area if possible; we will extend this list if there is significant interest (and see the Android list for a bunch of possible